moebiussurfing/ofxSurfingImGui/README.md

   <summary>3_1_Layout_ImTools1</summary>
   <p>

-Uses [ImTools](https://github.com/aiekick/ImTools) from **@aiekick**: "_Its a class for manage docking panes in an easy way, display (panes, menu, pane dialog), load/save, auto layout, etc..._". **WIP** porting to use into my oF projects.
+Uses [ImTools](https://github.com/aiekick/ImTools) from **@aiekick**: "_ It's a class for manage docking panes in an easy way, display (panes, menu, pane dialog), load/save, auto layout, etc..._". **WIP** porting to use into my oF projects.

-An alternative to my Docking Layout Engine but without presets and with more developement required.
+An alternative to my Docking Layout Engine but without presets and with more development required.
 Nice to learn about ImGui Docking.

 ![image](/docs/3_1_Layout_ImTools1.PNG?raw=true "image")